contao/docs/docs/dev/framework/jobs.md

 {{% /notice %}}

 The Jobs framework provides a way to create, persist, and manage background jobs in Contao.
-It is designed for both **system-owned** and **user-owned** jobs, and integrates with Contao's backend user system.
+It is designed for both **system-owned** and **user-owned** jobs, and integrates with Contao's back end user system.

 The entry point is the `Contao\CoreBundle\Job\Jobs` service , which acts as the primary API for job creation and retrieval.
-The idea is that you interact with this service and Contao will take over the tedious work of displaying the jobs, their status, live-updates etc. in the Contao backend.
+The idea is that you interact with this service and Contao will take over the tedious work of displaying the jobs, their status, live-updates etc. in the Contao back end.

 ## Overview